Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Results and Discussion

-Given our demonstration of the consistent benefits provided by PEFT applied to foundation models FMs in medical imaging, we henceforth concentrate our analysis on this paradigm.
+Given the importance of PEFT techniques applied to FMs, we henceforth concentrate our analysis on this paradigm.
 This decision aligns with established knowledge in the literature, notably Dutt et al.~\cite{dutt2023parameter}, who demonstrated that the advantages of PEFT typically grow with decreasing data volume and increasing model size, particularly benefiting small- to medium-sized datasets common in medical imaging.
-However, our analysis extends existing understanding by highlighting important limitations: we show that CNN architectures fine-tuned with FFT maintain superior performance in extremely small or severely imbalanced datasets.
-Conversely, larger-scale FMs often under-perform in these constrained data scenarios.
-Nevertheless, our novel finding is that specific PEFT strategies can mitigate these challenges for FMs, offering an effective approach to adapt large pretrained models even to particularly demanding tasks such as prognosis.
+However, our we extend existing understanding by highlighting important limitations: we show that CNN architectures fine-tuned with FFT maintain superior mean performance in extremely small or severely imbalanced datasets.
+In the following section, we analyze the results obtained from all PEFT techniques applied exclusively to foundation models, aiming to quantify the relative importance and effectiveness of these strategies.